Sienci-Labs/Resources/experimental/index.md

     - Cross-reference how troubleshooting is handled with the whole section allocated in AltMill https://resources.sienci.com/view/am-common-key-solutions/
   - Actionable items:
     - Your MK2, write a section on how to identify your LongMill model https://www.facebook.com/share/p/PC7vMCizMHi94jfb/
+    - Restructure maintenance page to go over updating parts but also the steps to replace parts once fully worn out
     - Running jobs page could use more elaboration in places, and pictures
     - Mention how to handle safe heights regularly vs with the Vortex
     - How to zero in different scenarios or find zero on a piece of round stock or in stock center